 Jade’s joint venture partner, EM, was awarded a PSA over the TTCBM Project area in April 2020, after completion by MGR of the requirements of a Prospecting Agreement held by JV partner EM over the area.
 In accordance with the joint venture agreements, Jade managed, fully funded and operated the fulfillment of the PSA requirements during that period.
 Following approval of the Cabinet of Mongolia in October 2020, the PSA rights and obligations were fully transferred to the joint venture company MGR.

-Jade is nearing the end of a six well drilling campaign that is focused on the Red Lake area.
-To date four wells have reached total depth (TD), with extensive gas bearing coals extracted through coring.
-The extent of the gas bearing coals in the wells has varied from a total of 42 metres to 68 metres.
-As well as this, gas composition findings from Red Lake-1 have delivered methane of 98% in coal seam III, and 92.5% in coal seam IV.
-High gas content readings were also identified ranging from 11-15 m3 per tonne.
+Jade has completed drilling seven wells in the Red Lake area, with extensive gas bearing coals extracted through coring.
+The extent of the gas bearing coals in the wells averages around 60 metres, and up to 124 metres.
+As well as this, gas composition findings from delivered methane of 98% in coal seam III and 0, and 92.5% in coal seam IV.
+High gas content readings were also identified ranging from 12-18 m3 per tonne.

 Local Structural Geology